zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

 The following options may be used to provide initial configuration for the ``ServiceManager``, ``ModuleManager``, and ``Application`` instances, allowing them to then find and aggregate the configuration used for the ``Config`` service, which is intended for configuring all other objects in the system.
+These configuration directives go to the ``config/application.config.php`` file.

 .. code-block:: php
    :linenos: